deepilla/petitions/README.md

 ## Install/Build

-Builds are automated with [NPM](https://www.npmjs.com/) scripts (also compatible with [Yarn](https://yarnpkg.com/)).
+Petitions is made with [Elm](http://elm-lang.org/) and [Sass](http://sass-lang.com/).
+Builds are automated with [NPM](https://www.npmjs.com/) scripts (compatible with [Yarn](https://yarnpkg.com/)).
 If you don't have NPM/Yarn, it's easy enough to build the project manually.

-Either way, start by cloning the repo and then do one of the following:
+Start by cloning the repo and then do one of the following:

 ### Build With NPM/Yarn (Recommended)